antonsjava/slformatter/README.md

 2015.07.31 22:53:57.078 INF: copy MzvZuZobrPortlety.war 377.3 kB/s 79%
 2015.07.31 22:53:58.026 INF: copy MzvZuZobrPortlety.war 297.0 kB/s 83%
 ```
-Level is cutted to maximum and minimum 3 chars so all messages starts at
+Level is cut to maximum and minimum 3 chars so all messages starts at
 same position.

 ## Usage